CronDog

 3. Save & Test task

 Now you can trigger a test to ensure your task is configured properly.
-You might need to increase the target value (e.g. 4.5) such that the notification condition evaluates to true.
+You might need to increase the configured value (e.g. 4.5) so the notification condition evaluates to true.
 If everything goes well, you should receive an email notification.
-Great, now we can revert the test target value to 3.8 - the one we want to monitor.
+Great, now we can revert the test value to 3.8 - the one we want to monitor.

 • 3.
 Save & Test task